 - Treatment of debt.
 Members of an LLC can add LLC debt proportionately to their tax basis in their membership interest.
 This is important if the LLC will have losses.
 Often newly formed LLCs will have losses so this characteristic can be quite valuable.
 Shareholders of S-Corp can only increase their share basis by loans they personally make to S Corporation.

-Yee Law Group, PC, L.L.P.: Sacramento/Roseville Business and Tax Attorneys
+Yee Law Group Inc., L.L.P.: Sacramento/Roseville Business and Tax Attorneys